IBMDataScience/wow-lab-to-production/README.md

      head(df)
      ```

-     g.
-Check point: after the modifications, the section code should still define a data frame variable df which is used in the notebook; the modifications should be done only for replacing  getObjectStorageFileWithCredentials with the newly generated code for the new Object Storage service
+5. Check point: after the modifications, the section code should still define a data frame variable df which is used in the notebook; the modifications should be done only for replacing  getObjectStorageFileWithCredentials with the newly generated code for the new Object Storage service

 #Step 6.
 Running Decision Tree Lab